alcacode/object_validator/README.md

 - <`boolean`>

-Optional.
 If `true`, remove any gaps resulting from a partial pass.
 Instances of `Array` and `TypedArray` are considered array-like.

 Note: Has no effect if `allowPartialPass` is not `true`.